 You always want to let people shine and be their best self and bring their most creative self into a project.
 Filmmaking is a massive collaboration and collaborating with Hannah Kent on the script was one of the most incredible opportunities.
 I love her as an author.
 I read her novel Burial Rights and went to Iceland because of it.
 And then there were the producers and the actors, to the composers and the editors, it just never ends.
 You're all continuing to create and create and create and make it better and better and better.

 With film, you can't ever say it's one person responsible.
-We all would sit down together—Bonnie Elliot, the DOP; John Green, our location manager; Vanessa Cerne, the production designer—and we would go through everything on Dropbox and start creating this world.
+We all would sit down together—Bonnie Elliot, the DOP; John Green, our location manager; Vanessa Cerne, the production designer—and we would go through everything and collaborate on Dropbox and start creating this world.
 Everyone was very much on the same page and I love the result.

 When I started watching the film, I got very emotional.
 It just got me so in my feelings about the way motherhood is depicted on film.